Home

 Variation: If you want to play Authors Card Game with a group of older and younger players, you may allow the younger children to simply ask for ranks while older players must ask for specific cards.
 For example a young child would say, "Caleb, do you have any Threes?"
 Caleb would then hand over all the Threes in his hand.
 (Alternatively, he would just hand over one of his Threes if he had more than one.
 Establish this rule firmly before you play.)
 This variation makes it easier for younger children to compete.

-More card games for four or more players
+More card games for two players

 Card games for children of all ages